Skip to content

 History of Perth City

-Perth was founded in 1829 by Captain James Sterling who made it the administrative centre of the Swan River Colony.
-This raised the city’s importance and in 1856, it officially became a city.
-The city’s population increased as a result of the influx of gold from Western Australia in the late 19th century.
+Perth was founded in 1829 by Captain James Sterling, who made it the administrative centre of the Swan River Colony.
+This raised the city’s importance, and in 1856 officially became a city.
+The city’s population increased due to the influx of gold from Western Australia in the late 19th century.
 The rise of the population was also a result of immigration from the eastern colonies of Australia during Australia’s participation in World War II.
-Perth served as the port of Fremantle which used to be the base of submarines operating in the Pacific Theater.
+Perth served as the port of Fremantle, which used to be the base of submarines operating in the Pacific Theater.

 Perth also accommodated the US Navy’s Catalina flying boat fleet in Matilda Bay.
-This led to the post-war influx of immigrants, mostly from Britain, Greece, Italy, and Yugoslavia.
+This led to the post-war influx of immigrants from Britain, Greece, Italy, and Yugoslavia.

-Perth became known globally as the City of Light when the city’s residents lit the lights of their homes and streets for the American astronaut John Glenn to watch when he orbited the Earth.
+Perth became known globally as the City of Light when its residents lit the lights of their homes and streets so American astronaut John Glenn could watch when he orbited the Earth.

 Perth